 Date to SCH: December 2009

-Other Details About Me: I have an Intellectual Disability, Cerebral Palsy and Epilepsy.
+Other Details About Me: I have cerebral palsy, an intellectual disability, and epilepsy.
 I am a sweet girl with real depth to my eyes.

 We must advocate for these children, because they are the future.
 Each one matters.
 Can you imagine living on $300 per month?
 That is all it takes to care for a child in need living in India.
 If each and every child and young adult at SCH has a village behind them, they will never know neglect, malnutrition, lack of medical care, or abuse again.
 Become part of that village by pledging a monthly sponsorship.
 If you can’t afford to give monetarily, I urge you to please share stories like these. *Susan’s story. *Lily’s story. *Oliver’s story.